Maasai Culture in Tanzania: Traditions, Rituals, Beliefs & Daily Life of the Maasai Tribe

 ABOUT THE AUTHOR

-Anniina Sandberg, who holds a Master of Arts in African Studies, has devoted herself to conducting fieldwork in Tanzania, immersing herself among the Maasai.
+Anniina Sandberg holds a Master of Arts in African Studies and has spent years conducting anthropological fieldwork in Tanzania, living among the Maasai and documenting their rituals, social systems, pastoral life, and cultural change firsthand.